Headers and Footers

 The Navigation Menu is the set of links that sit across the top of the web page and provide the site visitor with a route to navigate to different pages within the site.
 This guide explains how to edit the Navigation Menu and Footer to provide the layout required.

-It should be noted that while a user with the role of an Editor or Author can create pages, they require the Administrator to add any page to the main menu structure.
+It should be noted that while a user with the role of an Editor can create pages, they require the Administrator to add any page to the main menu structure.
 However, an Editor can create a link-based menu within a page, as discussed here.
-This process can, if not carefully controlled this can lead to the possibility of orphan pages within the website.
-It is recommended that the u3a committee and the Web Master agree on a policy regarding this matter during the planning of the website.
+This process can, if not carefully controlled, lead to the possibility of orphan pages within the website.
+It is recommended that the u3a committee and the Website Administrator agree on a policy regarding this matter during the planning of the website.

 In WordPress, the Front Page template takes precedence over all other templates.
 Hence if the Front Page header and footer are edited, the changes will reflect across all the posts and pages in the site, unless a page or post is assigned to another template.